Byrde/scheduler/docs/design.md

     * **Entities:** None (single entity aggregate)
     * **Value Objects:** `TaskId`, `ExecutionTime`, `TargetTopic`, `MessagePayload`, `TaskStatus`
     * **Description:** Represents a persisted scheduled message in the database.
 Enforces lifecycle rules: a task can only be executed once, execution results must be recorded, and failed executions can be retried.
 This aggregate bridges the domain model to db-scheduler's task representation.
+    * **Cancellation Invariant:** A task can only be cancelled if its status is Pending.
+Cancelled tasks are never executed.
+Cancellation is idempotent (cancelling an already-cancelled task succeeds silently).